pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 	    byte.
 By default this points to the ROM font at 15616 3,hh,ll   - Set the address for the UDGs by default this points to 65368
+4,x       - Disable (0) or enable (1) vertical scrolling

 8,9,11    - Move in x and y as you would expect
 12	  - Form feed - clears the screen and moves print posn to 0,0 10	  - Carriage return - advances y and sets x to 0
+13        - Moves down a row

 16,x	  - Set the ink colour  (x = 48-55 ('0'-'7'))
 17,x	  - Set the paper colour (x = 48-55 ('0'-'7'))